Giant Cinnamon Roll Cake

 I rolled out my dough, spiraled it in a large coil, let it rise, and baked it.
 The result ended with me on the couch sipping a glass of wine and calling a huge piece of cinnamon roll cake my dinner.
 Recipe success, to say the least.

 The idea for this cake came from a giant craving for gooey cinnamon rolls.
 I blame the tempting smells of cinnamon rolls wafting through the mall as I holiday shopped this month.
 The mall near my apartment knows me too well.
-They stick a Cinnabon right next to Nordstrom, my favorite store.
+They stick a Cinnabon right next to Nordstrom.
 Seriously?!

 The rest of the dough ingredients are pretty standard: flour, sugar, salt, water, milk, butter, and 1 egg.
 You’ll add only enough flour to the dough to make it workable before kneading.
 Any more flour and you may end up with a tough-textured cake.
 Your dough is ready to knead when it begins to pull away from the sides of the bowl.

-That was probably a little confusing.
-So here is a visual:
+That was all probably a little confusing.
+Here are visuals:

-The cake takes about 60-90 minutes to rise and double in size.
+The cake takes about 60-90 minutes to rise and get all puffy:

 Loosely cover the cake with aluminum foil or plastic wrap and place in a draft-free warm spot in your kitchen.
 Here’s what I do: I heat the oven to 200F.
 I turn off the oven.
 I place the rolls inside for 90 minutes.
 There, that’s it!